-Lump sum contributions are for the recovery of specific capital expenditure and are otherwise loan funded (optional for ratepayer).
+For the recovery of specific capital expenditure, otherwise loan funded (optional for ratepayer).
 These must have a high component of private good, as they are paid by ratepayers for capital.
 Our policy is to not accept lump sum contributions for targeted rates.